MeganStalker/Interfacial_Energetics_DL_POLY/README.md

 **3. 3work.py**

-* Calculates the instantaneous work of adhesion (in kcal mol<sup>-1</sup>) by combining the Coulmbic and Van der waals energy
+* Calculates the instantaneous work of adhesion (in kcal mol<sup>-1</sup>) by combining the Coulombic and Van der waals energy
 * Appends the instantaneous work of adhesion to the work_adhesion_data.out output file

 **4. 4blockcoav.py**